Borhanxj/stress-level-analysis/README.md

 These results confirm that the model generalizes well across datasets collected at different times, validating its robustness and practical applicability for stress level prediction in similar student populations.

+---

+## ✅ Final Remarks

+In this project, I explored the relationship between students' behavioral and physiological factors and their perceived stress levels.
+Through extensive data cleaning, hypothesis testing, and machine learning modeling, I found that features like sleep quality and caffeine consumption have a measurable impact on stress.

+By transforming stress into a binary classification problem and evaluating multiple models — including Logistic Regression, Random Forest, KNN, SVM, and XGBoost — I was able to build predictive systems that can effectively identify students under high stress with strong accuracy and generalization across datasets.

+This work is important because it demonstrates how data-driven approaches can be used to uncover hidden patterns in mental health and support early detection efforts.
+In educational environments where stress is often overlooked, such tools could contribute to more timely interventions and better student well-being.

+---